 Italian developed from Latin like other Romance languages like Spanish, Catalan, Portuguese, French and Romanian.

-The Italian language evolved over many centuries through a long and “a step by step” process.
-While people continued to use Latin as a cultured and classic language, in many parts of the Italian peninsula, the vulgar languages are spoken by common people.
+The Italian language evolved over many centuries through a long and “step-by-step” process.
+While people continued to use Latin as a cultured and classic language, in many parts of the Italian peninsula, vulgar languages are spoken by common people.

-Around the 11th century, Vulgar Latin, born during the fall of the Empire also became the language of commerce and business to make it more understandable by everyone.
-Vulgar, literally meaning “the language of the Volgo (population)” or the “language of people.”
+Around the 11th century, Vulgar Latin, born during the fall of the Empire also became the language of commerce and business to make it more understandable to everyone.
+Vulgar, literally means “the language of the Volgo (population)” or the “language of people.”

 Later, some writers used this new language to make their poems comprehensible and clear to common people who did not know and studied classic Latin.

 Other authors follow using this different Vulgar Latin (Latino Volgare) language in different kinds of writing and literary works.

 Italian started to appear as a separate language at the end of the first millennium but it consisted of different local dialects.

 At first, the Sicilian dialect of the South Italian Peninsula, become the language of the literature because at that time Sicily became the centre of Italian culture.

 Later, cultural life moved to Tuscany where the dialect of Florence became the language of literature and culture.